Xakkusu/hangman-game/README.md

 ### User Stories Testing
 #### First Time User Goals
-- I want to take a a word guessing quiz - hangman
+- I want to take a word guessing quiz - hangman

-    The user can start the hang man game as the very first option of the starting menu.
+    The user can start the hang-man game as the very first option of the starting menu.
 - I want to understand the the program, its structure and how to play the game

     Through the common structure found in various quiz and online hangman games most users should be already familiar with the game's set up.
-However, through the "How to Play?"
-Content the whole process of the game is easily explained step by step.
+However, through the "How to Play?"-Content the whole process of the game is easily explained step by step.
 - I want the quiz to be easy to use and navigate

     All sentences, input commands, feedback statements and error messages are written in a simple language, as the quiz does not want the user to be overwhelmed when being tested.
 The user can return to the menu to get to the How to Play section.